 People also have seasonal mood shifts in the few weeks after the daylight savings shift in spring – we lose morning sun when the clock “springs” forward and it takes a little while to readjust.
 A good book on seasonal moods is Reset Your Inner Clock by Michael Terman, PhD.

 Light and Bipolar Disorder

 Seasonal Affective Disorder is common in people with bipolar disorder; however, if you have bipolar, extra caution must be taken when using bright lights because they can also destabilize mood.
-Darkness at night is also critical for bipolar, especially “blue light.”
+Some authorities recommend using the box at 12pm for bipolar depression.
+Darkness at night is also critical for bipolar.
 Dr. Phelps has written extensively about the effects of light and darkness on bipolar disorder.

 Martiny K, et al. Adjunctive bright light in non-seasonal major depression: results from clinician-rated depression scales.
 Acta Psychiatr Scand.
 2005 Aug;112(2):117-25.

 Golden RN, et al. The efficacy of light therapy in the treatment of mood disorders: a review and meta-analysis of the evidence.
 Am J Psychiatry.
 2005 Apr;162(4):656-62.